 - 1.8: What special arrangements can be made for my child when taking examinations?

-Access arrangements are applied for based on normal way of working as evidenced by the teacher and the history of the individuals need.
-Further assessments may be required to complete the picture of need.
+Access arrangements are applied for based on normal way of working as evidenced by the teacher or a history of need.
+Further assessments may be needed to complete this evidence profile.

 1. Support for children with special educational needs

 - 2.1: How will the school monitor my child's progress and how will I be involved in this?

 A learner’s progress is monitored and recorded 5 times a year with a starting point being established on entry through our comprehensive on-entry assessments.
 Review days are held three times a year where learners and parents or carers have an opportunity to see what the learner has been doing and to discuss progress with the Leading Teacher and Pastoral Manager.
 Additional monitoring is provided by the Inclusion Manager for those identified with additional needs or who have an EHC Plan in place.

 For learners on short term placements progress is monitored using social and emotional assessments along with tracking via agreed targets from school based on the reason for referral.